RonakWadhwa66/ReadRadar/README.md

 ## Features

-- **Password Storage**: Securely store your passwords in an encrypted database.
+- **Wishlist**: Users can wishlist any book they want.
-- **Password Generation**: Create strong, random passwords with customizable parameters.
+- **Chat Section**: Users can share their opinions on books in our chat section.
-- **Cross-Platform**: Available on Windows, macOS, and Linux.
+- **Ratings**: Users can rate the book they are reading which will help other users to get the idea about the book.
-- **User-Friendly Interface**: Intuitive and easy-to-use UI for managing passwords.
+- **User-Friendly Interface**: Intuitive and easy-to-use UI.

 ## Getting Started